Bipolar Medication Guide

 All prescription drugs come with risks, but if you take your bipolar disorder medications responsibly and combine them with therapy and healthy lifestyle choices, you can minimize the risks and maximize your chances of treatment success.

-Track any side effects you experience.
-Using a log, keep a record of your symptoms, when they occur, and how bad they are.
-Bring the worksheet to your doctor.
-He or she may have suggestions for minimizing the side effects.
-If side effects are severe, your doctor may switch you to another drug or change your bipolar medication dose.
+Keep track of side effects.
+Using a log, keep a record of any side effects you experience, when they occur, and how bad they are.
+Bring the log to your doctor, who may have suggestions for minimizing the side effects, decide to switch you to another drug or change your bipolar medication dose.

 Tips for managing bipolar disorder medications

-- Throw away old medications or those you are no longer taking.
+- Discard medications that you no longer take.

 Common side effects of lithium

-The following side effects are common on lithium.
-Some may go away as your body adapts to the medication.
+Some of these common side effects may go away as your body adapts to the medication.

 - Weight gain